-The store is proposed to be open from 08.00 hours to 22.00 hours Monday to Saturday and Sunday 09.00 to 19.00, with all plant and equipment operating to suit and the refrigeration equipment operating 24-hours on a demand basis.
+The store is proposed to be open for trading from 08.00 hours to 22.00 hours Monday to Saturday and Sunday 09.00 to 19.00.

+The fixed plant associated with the development, including refrigeration equipment, will be operational 24-hours daily on a demand basis.